stat545ubc-2025/topcount-solmic/README.md

 \#Package Description This package was created as part if a STAT 545B assignment.
-It is called “topcount” and its goal is to allow you to simplify the process of searching for the top count of a data set.
+It is called “topcount” and its goal is to allow you to simplify the process of searching for the top count of a given data set.

 ## Installation